itstinnah/st2195_assignment_2/README.md

 # st2195_assignment_2
-This assignment requires us to prectice csv
+This assignment requires us to practice csv